 If you disagree with a Pay Less Notice that you have received, but the notice is valid, then in a nutshell, formal proceedings such as Adjudication is the only option and you will need professional help to take your payment dispute forward.

-Despite the detailed statutory law on payment in construction contracts being in place for over 10 years, it is often misunderstood and confuses the parties.
+Despite the latest statutory law on payment in construction contracts being in place for over 12 years, it is often misunderstood and confuses the parties.
 Typical questions we are often asked in respect of a Pay Less Notice include the following:

 A Pay Less Notice is the opportunity for a paying party to change their mind on what has already been agreed on payment, altering the payment due to the payee near to the end of the payment cycle.
 It is a legal “Payment Notice” that sets out the “notified sum” for payment even if it is zero or negative.
 If it is validly served it is the sum due and can only be overturned by an adjudicator, arbitrator or the Court.
 It means your payment is being legally reduced and you potentially have a dispute.